 - include relevant hashtags.

-Branded hashtags also have high potential here.
-If you create a hashtag worth following, chances are the algorithm will surface posts that use it to the hashtag’s followers.
+Branded hashtags also have potential here.
+If you create a hashtag worth following, the algorithm will surface posts that use it to the hashtag’s followers.

 Examples include Lyft’s #LifeAtLyft, Nike’s #SwooshLife, and Adobe’s #AdobeLife.
-Google’s #GrowWithHashtag creates a community of more than 2,000 trainees that can connect and share experiences on the platform.
+Google’s #GrowWithGoogle hashtag creates a community of more than 21,000 followers that can connect and share experiences on the platform.

-For more tagging tips, read our LinkedIn hashtag guide.
-Really.
-Just… do it.
+For more tagging tips, read our LinkedIn hashtag guide or watch this video:

 If you think a recent post might be of interest to employees or customers, share it in Slack or in your e-newsletter.

 This can be a great way to engage inactive LinkedIn members with your content.
 In turn, the engagement will improve your ranking with the algorithm.
 It’s a win-win.